asrayg/asrayg/README.md

 <h1 align="center">Hi 👋 I'm Asray Gopa</h1>

 # 💫 About Me:
-I am a junior majoring in computer science and minoring in entrepreneurship and economics at Iowa State, passionate about exploring the realms of artificial intelligence, machine learning, financial engineering, and building robust applications.
+I am a senior majoring in computer science and minoring in entrepreneurship and economics at Iowa State, passionate about exploring the realms of artificial intelligence, machine learning, financial engineering, and building robust applications.

 ## 🚀 What I'm Up To

-- 🤖 Exploring Machine Learning and Artifical Intelligence
-- 💶 Engaging in Financial Engineering
-- 💻 Building Full Stack Applications
+- Making tech that solves problems and makes money!

 ## 🎓 About Me